2 injured in accident at Woodlands Checkpoint involving 4 cars

 At 5.30am, ICA said the departure viaduct was reopened.

-On Saturday, two people died and three others were injured in an accident involving a trailer, a lorry and three motorcycles.
+Two people died and three others were injured in that accident involving a trailer, a lorry and three motorcycles.